jeremiak/jeremiak.com/_posts/2024-04-13-block-bots-netlify-edge-functions.md

 The next best thing is to try and shut off access on the server side, where we have control.
 Ethan used an `.htaccesss` file and the `User-Agent` HTTP header's value to determine if the requester was a bot and then, if it was, he just doesn't return the content.

-Cool!

-My personal site is hosted on Netlify, which doesn't support having an `.htaccess` file.
+I wanted to do something similar though my personal site is hosted on Netlify which doesn't support having an `.htaccess` file.
 But I used their [edge functions](https://docs.netlify.com/edge-functions/overview/) feature to limit who can see my site based on the user agent.
 And it worked with only two extra files.

 The first is the Netlify configuration file where I set up the edge function to intercept every request on every route.